Why Prices Change

 Why Rates are Different for Different Contract Lengths

 The rates we quote on any given day are ultimately determined by how much we anticipate paying for gas or electricity over the length of the contract.
 The longer the contract, the more we may need to anticipate a higher swing in price over that time.
 That’s why those prices may reflect a marginally higher rate.

 While today’s shorter-term contracts may have a lower unit price than today’s longer-term contract, this may not be the case when it’s time to renew.

 How Should I Choose?

-When considering what length of contract to select consider the following:
+When considering what length of the contract to select considers the following:

 - If you prefer the peace of mind that comes from knowing that your price won’t change for a long time, then a longer contract might be for you.

 - If you feel like it’s a hassle to sign a contract and shop around for the best price, the longer contract may be the answer.

 - If you move often or don’t want to worry about early termination fees, shorter contracts may be your best bet.